jintao-sun/jintao-sun.github.io/index.md

 Track Sorting in University Applications

-The Equilibrium Effects of School Closure on School Choice and Teacher Sorting: Evidence from New Orleans
+The Equilibrium Effects of School Closure on School Choice and Teacher Sorting: Evidence from NOLA Public Schools System

-Market Design in Hong Kong's Public Housing
+Speeding up Public Rental Housing Allocation in Hong Kong